Assistant Professor of Nursing

 - MSN, FNP-C – University of Virginia

-- BSN – Lynchburg College
+- BSN – University of Lynchburg

 Professor Pribble has a strong interest in end of life care (palliative and hospice care).
 She also is interested in research regarding technology use (particularly iPads) in nursing education.